 There are days when I work extra hard to channel Mary Poppins and then I walk into a room to find a mess that took my preschooler all of 2 minutes to make and I instantly become Cruella Deville.
 I am all about embracing the chaos and finding the humor in it all but some days the whole production becomes overwhelming.
 Once in a while I am reduced to locking myself in the bathroom until I can muster up enough patience to make it through the next part of the day and I wonder if it is just me.
 Am I the only mom out there struggling to keep the tone of annoyance out of my voice and the loving smile on my face?

 I see myself rushing through the days and in between making meals, correcting behavior, staying on schedule and keeping myself in one piece, I often miss the moments of joy; the mischievous giggle of my toddler, simple questions from my 5 year old that make me rethink what I thought I knew, my 9 year old’s corny jokes or the surprising hug from one of my step-daughters.
-It takes a real conscious effort to slow down enough to not only participate in these moments but maybe even go so far as to be the initiator of them.
+It takes a real conscious effort to slow down enough to not only participate in these happy moments but maybe even go so far as to be the initiator of them.

 When I check on my kids at night and I see their sleeping faces, I am reminded of how precious they are and how much I truly want to give them my best.
 I find myself mentally reviewing my day thinking of all the different ways I could have handled the temper tantrums, the missing homework or the eye rolls.
-I promise myself that tomorrow I will try to find their questions to be inquisitive rather than annoying, their messes to be fun experiments and their stubborn opinions be them learning to assert their independence.
+I promise myself that tomorrow I will try to find their questions to be inquisitive rather than annoying, their messes to be fun experiments and their stubborn opinions to be them learning to assert their independence.
 I remind myself that their qualities that tend push my buttons are the things that make them the amazing individuals they are.

 I won’t pretend to know the solution.
 All I know is that each and every day I get another chance to get it right and I owe it to my kids to try every day.
 There will be moments filled with fun and laughter and there will be moments when I want to wring their necks.
 That’s just the reality of parenting.
 However, I can make a conscious effort to slow down enough to not only notice moments of joy my kids offer me but also create moments even if I have to fake it till I make it.

-Elisha Beach is a stay-at-home mom to four kids and four step-kids…Yes, you read that right—eight kids.
+Elisha Beach is a stay-at-home mom to four kids and stepmom four step-“adults”…Yes, you read that right—eight kids.
 She is a wife, home cook, taxi driver, herder of children, terrible housekeeper and founder of The Mom Forum.
 For more of her mom truth, you can follow her on Instagram or tweet her on Twitter.

 If you enjoyed this blog, be sure to subscribe to our email list to get more blogs like this straight to your inbox and receive a free printout of “Mom Mantras” that will inspire you throughout your day.